thesimpledev/tts/README.md

 ## To Do

 - [ ] tts add optional flag for break point between audio files in text.
-- [ ] Fix Delete Mp3 File as it is currently broken (tries to delete non existant file)
-- [ ] Review moving global variables into config struct
-- [ ] Orginize Command Line Flags to clean up global space
-- [ ] Move flags from int to main
 - [ ] improve error messages
 - [ ] Clean up created files on early exit